Skip to content

 6:00 PM Dinner

-Participants will ride by van to San Francisco, Pier 33 to board the ferry to Alcatraz Island National Historic Landmark.
+Participants will ride by van to San Francisco, Pier 33, San Francisco Bay by 7:50 AM to board the ferry to Alcatraz Island National Historic Landmark.

-9:00 AM Historic Alcatraz Chapel – Lecture: Water, Climate and Policy
+9:00 AM Historic Alcatraz Chapel – Lecture: Optimizing Park Messaging through Place-based Education

 David Schifsky – Deputy Superintendent, Golden Gate National Recreation Area.
 Deputy Superintendent Schifsky will lead an indepth tour and discussion of the complex management challenges facing the Alcatraz unit of the Golden Gate NRA, including interpretive theme development, historic preservation, cultural values in the community, indigeneous peoples' relationships, natural resources management, and bridging urban populations to more remote wilderness untits of the National Park System.